microsoft/vision-datasets/COCO_DATA_FORMAT.md

 }
 ```

-## Regression
+## Image regression

-Here is one example of the json file for regression task, where the "target" in the "annotations" field is a real-valued number (e.g. a score, an age, etc.).
+Here is one example of the json file for the image regression task, where the "target" in the "annotations" field is a real-valued number (e.g. a score, an age, etc.).
 Note that each image should only have one regression target (i.e. there should be exactly one annotation for each image).

 ``` {json}
 {